 In almost all cases, the named driver that’s added to a policy will receive the same level of cover as the main driver; for example, if you add a named driver to your fully comprehensive policy, they will also benefit from fully comprehensive cover whilst driving the insured car.

 Always check this with your provider before adding a named driver though because, although it’s rare, some companies may not offer the same level of cover for both drivers as standard.

-It’s true; you could reduce the cost of your car insurance by quite a significant amount if you add a named driver to the policy – but again, it depends on your personal situation (your provider, previous driving penalties, the person you’re adding as a named driver, etc.).
+It’s true; you could reduce the cost of your car insurance by a significant amount if you add a named driver to the policy – but again, it depends on your personal situation (your provider, previous driving penalties, the person you’re adding as a named driver, etc.).

-Students and less experienced drivers face notoriously high insurance costs, which leads many of them to add an older and more experienced named driver (usually a parent or other relative) to their policy in order to potentially reduce their premiums.
+Students and less experienced drivers face notoriously high car insurance costs, which leads to many of them adding an older and more experienced named driver (usually a parent or other relative) to their policy in order to potentially reduce their premiums.

-By adding a named driver, the insurance provider usually assumes that you will be using the car less often and will therefore consider you less of a risk to insure as your chances of having an accident are reduced.
+By adding a named driver, the motor insurance provider usually assumes that you will be using the car less often and will therefore consider you less of a risk to insure as your chances of having an accident are reduced.